edda1011/FortiFi/README.md

 - The Base wallet always displays and confirms approval and purchase transactions.
 - The backend Sui account sponsors only Sui testnet integrity records; it is not a user credential or payment wallet.
 - This prototype provides risk information and workflow assistance, not financial advice.

+## Demo Flow

+1. Connect a Base wallet.
+2. Submit a financial claim or article.
+3. Review Gonka multi-model verification and risk assessment.
+4. View live ETH protection choices from Thetanuts.
+5. Select a hedge and confirm the Base transaction.
+6. Anchor the analysis or completed protection record on Sui.
+7. Review the result in wallet-scoped History.